pnp/cli-microsoft365/docs/manual/docs/cmd/aad/sp/sp-get.md

 `--help`|output usage information
-`-i, --appId [appId]`|ID of the application for which the service principal should be retrieved `-n, --displayName [displayName]`|Display name of the application for which the service principal should be retrieved `--query [query]`|JMESPath query string.
+`-i, --appId [appId]`|ID of the application for which the service principal should be retrieved `-n, --displayName [displayName]`|Display name of the application for which the service principal should be retrieved `--objectId [objectId]`|ObjectId of the application for which the service principal should be retrieved `--query [query]`|JMESPath query string.
 See [http://jmespath.org/](http://jmespath.org/) for more information and examples `-o, --output [output]`|Output type. `json,text`.
 Default `text` `--pretty`|Prettifies `json` output